Grandparent Rights in Missouri

 If the court decides that an award of grandparent visitation is appropriate, the visitation will occur in the area of the child’s residence and will be something like two (2) hours of visitation every ninety (90) days.
 The Missouri Supreme Court has approved a judgment granting the grandparents two (2) hours of visitation every ninety (90) days not at the grandparents’ home and with the parent having the option to be present during the visitation.
 Grandparent visitation in excess of two (2) hours every ninety (90) days is subject to reversal by the appellate court.

-In any case where the court is determining custody they have a choice to grant sole legal and physical (or some other arrangement of the two such as sole legal and physical custody to one parent or sole legal custody to one parent and joint physical custody to the parents or joint legal and physical custody to the parents) and they also have the alternative to grant third party or visitation (§452.375.5 RSMo.)
+In any case where the court is determining custody, they have a choice to grant sole legal and physical custody in any suitable arrangement.
+That can be sole legal and physical custody to one parent or sole legal custody to one parent and joint physical custody to the parents.
+The court can also award joint legal and physical custody to the parents, and they also have the alternative to grant third-party custody or visitation (§452.375.5 RSMo).